A better way to do visual regression testingDecember 21, 2016

 PhantomCSS and WebdriverCSS reflect the problems inherent in any code-based solution for visual regression testing.
 Whenever you work with a low-level tool, you end up teaching your computer to browse your website for you — instead of reproducing actual user actions.
 So won’t it be better if your testing solution enables you to do the latter?

 Now, reproducing actual user actions is what record/playbacks tools do — but they’ve never managed to do it right because they fail to deliver anything but basic screen-capturing functionality.

 Visual regression tests with Screenster

 So is there a solution that actually works for CSS regression testing?
 We’ve asked ourselves the same exact question when automating UI tests for our product AjaxSwing.
 We’ve researched a dozen of existing tools, and we’ve arrived as the age-old conclusion: if you want to do it right, do it yourself.

-Fast forward two years, and we’ve launched Screenster, our very own cloud-based platform that builds on the user-friendliness of the record/playback testing tools, but expands their functionality with a slew of advanced features.
+Two years later, we’ve launched Screenster, our very own cloud-based platform.
+This platform builds on the user-friendliness of the record/playback testing tools, but expands their functionality with a slew of advanced features.